 Be Gentle When Cleaning

 One of the worst things you can do is to start scrubbing ruthlessly at your high gloss kitchen doors.
-This is likely to leave marks and damage, which will leave you in a worse position than when you started.
+This is likely to leave marks and damage in high gloss cabinets, which will leave you in a worse position than when you started.

 Instead, follow these simple steps: